This is a common question for those interested in the MROP. Here are some practical ways to help you find out.

 Beloved Son Series

 Fr.
-Richard Rohr’s teaching on the Beloved Sons Series can be ordered by going to the Center for Action and Contemplation (CAC) website here.
+Richard Rohr’s teaching on the Beloved Sons Series can be ordered at the Center for Action and Contemplation (CAC) website.
 They offer a thorough and concise (approximately 35 minutes each) explanation of the following topics:

 1: Masculine Spirituality